FIRE OFFICER COACHING

 Coaching Leadership Fire Chiefs Fire Service

-Fire Chiefs Need to be Transformational Leaders
+Fire Officers Need to be Transformational Leaders

 There are many different types of leaders in this world.
-The fire service needs fire chiefs that transform the lives of their firefighters, officers, chiefs, administrative staff, labor, citizens, and all others connected to the fire service.
+The fire service needs fire officers that transform the lives of their firefighters, officers, chiefs, administrative staff, labor, citizens, and all others connected to the fire service.

-While fire chiefs in the past have been the best firefighters, today, the fire service has evolved into much more than firefighting.
+While fire officers in the past have been the best firefighters, today, the fire service has evolved into much more than firefighting.
 Communities look to the firefighters and agencies as an agent of help.
 This is why fire chiefs must become transformational leaders rather than transactional leaders.

 Transformational leaders change lives.
 They are selfless and have an internal conviction to make people’s lives better.
 These leaders start first from a posture of humility and then move into integrity and unwavering strength.